1755 - French reinforcement of Canada

 On November 6, the Aquilon (42) arrived at Belle-Isle.

 On November 11 towards 10:00 a.m., the slow Espérance (74), carrying only 22 guns, was still more than 400 km west of Yeu Island when four British vessels spotted her and gave her chase.
 These British vessels were the Buckingham (70) of Counter-Admiral West, the Orford (70) under Captain Charles Steevens, the Weymouth (60) and the Eagle (58).
 At 4:00 p.m., the Orford presented herself on the portside of the Espérance.
 She fired the 35 guns of her starboard side.
-The Espérance could oppose her only 11 guns (18-pdrs and 8-pdrs) of her portside.
-The combat lasted for three hours, the conduct of the French crew forcing the admiration of its British opponents.
-At 9:00 p.m., the Espérance was surrounded by the four British ships and a prize crew sent aboard.
+The Espérance could only oppose her with 11 guns (18-pdrs and 8-pdrs) on her portside.
+The combat lasted for three hours, the conduct of the French crew forcing the admiration of their British opponents.
+At 9:00 p.m., the four British ships surrounded the Espérance and sent aboard a prize crew.

-On November 13, West's squadrons was joined by the main fleet of Vice-Admiral Byng who noted that:
+On November 13, Vice-Admiral Byng joined West's squadrons with the main fleet.
+He noted that: